 At age 6, while watching Bill Russell win his 11th NBA championship with the Boston Celtics, Gary Waleik developed the belief that he’d not only produce a sports show for National Public Radio someday but that he’d do it for decades.
 What else could provide such a dazzling weekly display of soul-satisfying absurdity, intrigue and humor?

 While not producing Only A Game, Gary likes to discuss music, fly fishing and how absurd it is that John Perotti thinks the Cincinnati Bengals will ever amount to a hill of beans.

-Only A Game’s Gary Waleik lists this week’s sports music.
+Only A Game’s Gary Waleik felt the need to put something…anything…in this week’s music blog.

-Only A Game’s Gary Waleik runs down this week’s music.
+Only A Game’s Gary Waleik lists this week’s music.

-Only A Game’s Gary Waleik runs down this week’s songs.
+Only A Game’s Gary Waleik catalogs the ditties that made this week’s cut.

-Only A Game’s Gary Waleik lists this weekend’s sporty song selections
+Only A Game’s Gary Waleik lists the hits that fit.

 Berklee presents “Nona Hendryx Rewired.”

 Gary Waleik has enjoyed this year’s Boston/Philly bout, but the memory of a particularly exciting series played more than three decades ago has him wishing for one that’s even better.

 WBUR’s Gary Waleik recalls his own late-season meltdown.